 Consequences of the verification process:

-NO AID is disbursed to a student's account until all documents are received and reviewed.
+NO AID is disbursed to a student's account until all documents are received, reviewed, and processed.

 Late fees are the responsibility of the student if all initial documents were not received by the June 1 deadline.

 Failure to provide necessary documentation may result in holds being placed on your student account and prevent you from registering for classes.

 Pell Grant eligible students selected for verification after their aid has paid will have the Pell Grant removed from their account.
 The Pell Grant may be reinstated after verification is complete depending on the results.